MusB Music / Overview

 - Typical A-level offer

-AAB, inc A in Music.
+AAB, including an A in Music.

 - Typical International Baccalaureate offer